linode/docs/docs/platform/update-kernel/index.md

 ## Update your Distribution-Supplied Kernel

-If you boot your Linode using the **GRUB2** or Direct Disk boot setting, your kernel is supplied by your distribution’s maintainers, not Linode.
-If you’ve compiled your own kernel, you’ll need to download a new set of kernel sources and recompile.
+If you boot your Linode using the GRUB2 or Direct Disk boot setting, your kernel is supplied by your distribution’s maintainers, not Linode.
+If you’ve compiled your own kernel, download a new set of kernel sources and recompile.

 Update your kernel to the latest available version using the distribution’s package manager: